 When looking at the quality of the scope you need to know how you might damage it.
 A high-quality scope will be made of sturdy thick plastics and metal to ensure it will operate as it should.
 The moving components, whether they are twist lenses or buttons, must be solidly in the scope they won't come off while you hunt.

 The same durability needs to extend the quality of your lens to resist scratches and wear to the mounting brackets, so they stay tight and keep holding your rifle without slipping as they and the scope age.
 The higher the quality of the materials, the better they will hold as you hunt.

 Generational systems indicate what generation of night vision is available on your scope.
 The higher the number for generation, the newer the model is.
-There are currently four generations of night vision scope available for the general public to purchase.
+There are currently four night vision generations of a budget night vision scope available for the general public to purchase.
 From generations zero to four, you get higher levels of quality and range.
 Generation zero is not on the market anymore, as it weighs about as much as the rifle itself.

 The optics for the first generation of scopes are not high-quality, and the IR illumination needs to be very high.
 The higher the IR illumination, the better they work.
 They are still available on the market and are an excellent place to start if it is your first rifle scope as they usually do not exceed eight hundred dollars.

 The second generation of scopes is a significant jump in clarity and quality.
 They produce a broader viewing range and are a lot smaller than the first generation of scopes.
 They have a very clear IR illuminator that allows for you to be able to distinguish minute animal characteristics at a moderate range.